 15 Total Credits

 - Earn at least 15 credits from the following types of courses: ENC 7980 Students choose their dissertation adviser and committee from among the faculty in the Texts and Technology PhD program and must have one member from outside the College of Arts and Humanities.
 Students typically choose the adviser after they have completed approximately 27 credit hours toward the degree or after the first year-and-a-half of coursework.
 All dissertation committee members, including outside readers, must hold a PhD or another relevant degree or, if serving as a UCF Graduate Scholar, the external member must have documented evidence of exceptional relevant experience and/or scholarly or creative productivity.
 Students must write a dissertation on their research that will explain and defend a significant original contribution to the field of Texts and Technology.
 It may be of a theoretical, historical or pragmatic nature, but must meet conventional academic standards.
 Students are required to submit and defend a written dissertation proposal (the prospectus) during the first year in dissertation.
 The dissertation committee administers the candidate's oral defense of the dissertation, with passing determined by acceptance by a majority of the committee.
 The dissertation adviser, the dissertation committee and the dean of the college or designee must approve the final dissertation.
-Format approval is required from the Thesis and Dissertation Office and final approval of degree requirement completion by the College of Graduate Studies (Millican Hall 230) Students will submit at least one substantial scholarly article to a national and/or international peer-reviewed journal or proceedings conference with the approval and assistance of the dissertation chair and the director of the doctoral program.
+Format approval is required from the Thesis and Dissertation Office and final approval of degree requirement completion by the College of Graduate Studies (Millican Hall 230) Students will submit at least one substantial scholarly article to a national and/or international peer-reviewed journal or proceedings conference with the approval and assistance of their adviser.

-Grand Total Credits: 57
+Grand Total Credits: 48

 Application Requirements